The US, UK or Canada, where should you study

 Studying abroad in Canada

-More international students choose to study in the US than any other country in the world.
+More international students choose to study in the US than in any other country in the world.
 However, just north of the US is Canada, and this expansive countries is becoming more and more attractive to international students for a number of reasons including lower tuition fees and the opportunity to work while studying with a student visa.

 - It is easier to gain Canadian citizenship compared to US citizenship, which also accounts for Canada’s very diverse population.
 Canada makes it easy for students to become citizens, and this has made it a popular study abroad destination.